THE BRONZE HORSE

 * Best Actor

 STOCKHOLM LIFETIME ACHIEVEMENT AWARD

 An award presented to an individual in honor and acknowledgement of their contribution to the world of film.
-Previous recipients of this award are, among others Gena Rowlands, Lauren Bacall, David Lynch, Oliver Stone, Susan Sarandon, Claire Denis and Mike Leigh.
+Previous recipients of this award are, among others Gena Rowlands, Lauren Bacall, David Lynch, Oliver Stone, Susan Sarandon, Claire Denis, Mike Leigh, Isabella Rosselini and Martin Scorsese.

 STOCKHOLM ACHIEVEMENT AWARD

-The newly established Stockholm Achievement Award has been handed out to film celebrities such as Willem Dafoe (2012) and Uma Thurman (2014).
+The newly established Stockholm Achievement Award has been handed out to film celebrities such as Willem Dafoe (2012), Uma Thurman (2014).

 STOCKHOLM VISIONARY AWARD